kunal7219/Horoscope-Backend/README.md

-#  Personalized Horoscope API  Personalized Horoscope API 🌟
+#  Personalized Horoscope API 🌟

 A backend service built with Node.js and Express that generates and serves personalized daily horoscopes for users based on their zodiac sign.